 In order to hold the hotel liable for your injuries, you will need to prove that the hotel was negligent.
 This means showing that the hotel owed you a duty of care, and that the duty was breached.
 You can do this by showing previous complaints or injuries, or even by having witnesses.
 Sometimes, accessing the hotel’s maintenance records can help prove that the hotel was negligent by showing that they were aware of a hazard, but did not fix it.

-Speak with a Kentucky Personal Injury Attorney Today
+Speak with a Personal Injury Attorney in Kentucky Today